 - Submit all required forms, documentation, and fees as part of the application packet.
 The Certification Committee and DDNA will not initiate transfer of information from other sources.
 Omission of any required item in the certification application will delay the processing of your application.
 Do NOT fax your certification renewal packet to DDNA.

-- Mail your completed renewal application packet to: DDNA Certification, PO Box 536489, Orlando, FL 32853-6489.
-When mailing your renewal application packet, please remember that these packets are considered "oversized" and require additional postage.
+- Mail your completed renewal application packet to: DDNA Certification, 1501 South Loop 288, Suite 104 – PMB 381, Denton, TX 76205.
+When mailing your renewal application packet, please remember that these packets are considered “Oversized” and require additional postage.
 Please have them weighed at the post office before mailing.
-If your application packet arrives at the DDNA post office box with "postage due," it will be returned to you by the post office for correct postage.
+If your application packet arrives at DDNA with “postage due” approval will be delayed.
 We appreciate your taking the time to make sure that your postage is correct.

 - Please allow a minimum of 30 days for the processing of the renewal application once it is received at the DDNA office.
 You will be notified of the outcome of the review.